kawikabader/backstage-microsite/website/blog/2020-06-30-how-to-enable-authentication-for-backstage-using-passport.md

 You can find the implementation for these strategies along with a lightweight PoC implementation for SAML authentication at `<root>/plugins/auth-backend/src/providers`.

 ### Ready to get started by adding your chosen provider and implementation?
-Getting started is really straightforward, and can be broadly broken down into five steps;
+Getting started is really straightforward, and can be broadly broken down into five steps:

 1. Install the [Passport-based provider package that best suits your needs](http://www.passportjs.org/).
 2. Create a new folder structure for the provider.